-These estimates reflect the estimated tuition and fees for all required credit hours taken over the course of three semesters (full-time) or five semesters (part-time).
+These estimates reflect the estimated tuition and fees for all required credit hours taken over the course of two semesters (full-time), five semesters (part-time) or three semesters (non-resident/international).
 Tuition estimates do not include any co-requisites.

 Tuition rates may change without notice.
 This information comes from the University of Utah’s Income Accounting and Student Loan Services, which has the most current information.